Sylvexia/personal_research/Posit Arithmetic for the Training and Deployment of Generative Adversarial Networks.md

 - At that time, the only method was to use Nvidia mixed-precision framework to train GAN.
 	- Nvidia O1 mode: Only use FP16 for GEMM operator, and others are FP32
 - No other proposal use bit width 8 to train GAN at that time.
+	- Binary training, 8-bit training do exist but not include GAN

 ---
 ## Numerical Properties of GAN training